- About Us

 Consolidating your retirement account may also ease the calculation of your required minimum distribution (RMD) amount, which the IRS requires you to take annually from your IRA, 401(k), and other qualified plans beginning at age 70½.
 If you fail to withdraw the RMD, the IRS imposes a 50% tax penalty on the amount that should have been taken.
 (Roth accounts are not affected by these rules because the taxes were prepaid.)

-Because I work with many Chevron executives, managers, employees and retirees, I'm very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).
-Please contact me at (925) 659-0251 with specific questions or to schedule a time to meet.
+Because we work with many Chevron executives, managers, employees and retirees, we're very knowledgeable about your various compensation plans and benefit offerings, plus other issues specific to Chevron employees (in addition to the retirement, investment, and estate planning issues everybody faces).

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.